-We have several future product candidates in development, including one product candidate which previously completed a successful Phase 2b clinical trial in the United Kingdom for Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
+We have several future product candidates in development, including one product candidate which previously completed a successful Phase 2b clinical trial in the United Kingdom for the early treatment of Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
 180 was founded by several world-leading scientists in the biotechnology and pharmaceutical sectors.